Summary of the Neuro4D Conference,

-The highest score was 5, the lowest 1.
-We had 25 returned sheets of 60 delegates on site.
-We received a number of Emails after the conference, praising the format which includes so many interactions, the panel discussions, and the varied presentation content, thank you!
+As always, the highest score was 5, the lowest 1.
+We had 24 returned sheets of 61 delegates on site.
+We received a number of Emails after the conference, praising the comprehensive introductions by the chairmen, the short presentations, enlightening Q&A sessions, and the panel discussions, thank you!

 Some feedback asked for other field of neurodegeneration outside of AD and we plan to focus the next event on all those other important indications after this year’s focus on AD.
 The service company and technology presentations were much appreciated, as were the diagnostic and clinical presentations / sessions.